go2scope/MM-storage-api/README.md

 ## Conceptual Block Diagram
 ![alt text](./mm-python-app-2024-02-15-1225.png)

+The drawing shows the Python application as the controlling process, but it can be used in any language supported by the available MMCore wrappers.

 ## MMCore API
 We propose to extend the MMCore API to accommodate the new "Storage" device.
 All code is in pseudo C++ (without unnecessary type decorations) to improve readability.
 Errors are handled through exceptions (not shown).